saylesss88/nix-book/src/installation/enc/sops-nix.md

 > are using the btrfs subvolume layout you don't need to worry about this
 > because your home will be on its own partition when only the root partition is
 > wiped on reboot.
 Adding `neededForUsers = true;` tells `sops-nix` to decrypt
-> and make that secret available earlier in the boot process--specifically,
+> and make that secret available earlier in the boot process specifically,
 > before user and group accounts are created.

 You typically use `age.sshKeyPaths` for **system-level secrets** with a